SafaSaifudeen/Medical_ASR/README.md

 # Medical_ASR_POC
-Proof of concept for the project automatic speech recognition for medical documentation using contextual word embedding
+Final year  project automatic speech recognition for medical documentation using contextual word embedding The integration of Automatic Speech Recognition and Contextual Word Embedding represents a significant advancement in medical documentation.
+These technologies promise to enhance accuracy, efficiency, and overall patient care in healthcare settings.